marcohamersma/react-bem-helper/readme.md

 ```

 #### Element
-To generate a class like `componentName__header`, pass `"header"` as the first argument to the bemHelper:
+To generate a class like `componentName__header`, pass `"header"` as the first argument to the bemHelper.

 ```js
 var BEMHelper = require('react-bem-helper');